martaaib/TFM_Marta_Ibanez/README.md

 ### Supervised by: Dr Josep Quer

 Universitat Autònoma de Barcelona (UAB) and Vall d'Hebron Institut de Recerca (VHIR).
-Grup Malalties Hepàtiques.
+Grup Malalties Hepàtiques-Hepatitis viral.

 ### More information: missing information and results in this repository will be kept private until the paper is published.
 ## Repository content